ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

 3. **Update Auth Service**
    - Replace local auth with Supabase Auth methods:
-     - `signInWithPassword()` - authenticates user
+     - `signInWithPassword(email, password, preferredRole?)` - authenticates user with optional preferred role
-     - Check `user_roles` table to determine available roles
-     - If multiple roles exist, show role selection screen
+     - If `preferredRole` is provided, login directly with that role (even if user has multiple roles)
+     - If `preferredRole` is not provided and user has multiple roles, return error asking to select role first
-     - `loginWithRole()` - selects specific role context
+     - `loginWithRole()` - selects specific role context (used when preferredRole is provided)
      - `signUp()` - creates user and role entry
      - `signOut()` - clears session
      - `getSession()` - gets current session

 4. **Update Login Flow**
-   - After `signInWithPassword()`, query `user_roles` for user's roles
+   - User selects role from RoleEntryScreen before login
+   - RoleEntryScreen navigates to Login with `preferredRole` parameter
-   - If multiple roles: show role selection screen
+   - Login screen uses `preferredRole` directly - no role selection screen after login
-   - If single role: proceed directly
+   - Even if user has multiple roles with same credentials, only the selected role is used
    - Store selected role in session/context

 5. **Remove Password Hash Column**